lopegeor1/project-7-stock-performance-lopegeor1/README.md

 our current holding performance using the IEX API.

 The program will be installable using `pip`, and requires a `setup.py` file.
-When installed, a binary should be added to the Python path which can be invoked from anywhere on the filesystem.
+When installed, a binary will be added to the Python path which can be invoked from anywhere on the filesystem.

 An example interaction with the script looks like this: